Matt-FTW/dotfiles/.github/README.md

 Here is all the information about my setup:

+> [!NOTE]
-> ℹ️ Some of this apps have the config files included in the repo, which are marked with ⚙️, and others don't because simply they don't have any or is not worth saving it because of their defaults.
-Also, my favorite are programs and tools are marked with 💖.
+> Some of this apps have the config files included in the repo, which are marked with ⚙️.
+> Also, my favorite are programs and tools are marked with 💖.

 <details>
   <summary><b>🐧 System</b></summary>